Catholic devotions: Devotions to saints

+Devotions to the Virgin Mary

 The month of May

 Many devotions and pious exercises are in some way related to the liturgical feasts of the General Calendar of the Roman Rite or of the particular calendars of dioceses and religious congregations.
 Dedication of the month of May to the Blessed Virgin Mary dates from about the seventeenth century.
 Pious practices include the erection of a small "May altar" decorated with May flowers, a custom that stems from southern European countries.
 Parishes and private groups often crown an image of the Blessed Virgin Mary with flowers.
 This is referred to as a “May crowning.”
 This rite may be done on solemnities and feasts of the Blessed Virgin Mary, or other festive days, and offers an opportunity to reflect on Mary's role in the history of salvation.
 In some countries, it takes place on or about May 1, however, in many United States Catholic parishes, it frequently takes place on Mother's Day.

+Immaculate Heart of Mary

+Devotions to the Immaculate Heart of Mary date back to Bernard of Clairvaux, and was further developed and popularized by figures such as John Eudes and Louis de Montfort.

+In 1830, the reported Marian apparitions to Catherine Labouré, played a significant role in promoting the devotion, particularly through the introduction of the Miraculous Medal, which features the thorn-crowned Sacred Heart of Jesus and the pierced Immaculate Heart of Mary.
+Many parishes hold a novena each Monday to Our Lady of the Miraculous Medal.

+During the Marian apparition of 13 July 1917, at Fátima, the Virgin Mary is said to have requested the consecration of Russia to her Immaculate Heart, and the practice of the First Saturdays Devotion as reparation for sins committed against her Heart.
+According to Lucia dos Santos, one of the Portuguese visionaries, these requests were later reiterated during further Marian apparitions, notably during the Pontevedra apparitions in 1925 and 1926.
+These reported apparitions contributed to the establishment of these particular devotions, and also personal consecrations to the Immaculate Heart of Mary.